top of page

 Flooding can happen anywhere, but rental properties in flood-prone areas face greater risk.
 Heavy rain or storms can push water through door frames or foundation cracks.

+Poor drainage only makes it worse, allowing water to collect around the property.
 Keep gutters clear, install sump pumps, and make sure outdoor drains carry water away from the building.

 If the property sits in a known flood zone, consider a separate flood insurance policy through the National Flood Insurance Program.
 It covers damage that standard landlord insurance often excludes.